 Curing a cold begins at home and here are some cold remedies for kids–

 Want your child to be free of the cold?
 Let him sleep on it – literally!
 Sleeping rejuvenates the body and lets it do its thing.
-His body will be fighting the cold on the inside and the best way to help that cause is by making sure he gets his naps and night-time sleep.
+The body will be fighting the cold on the inside and the best way to help that cause is by making sure he gets his naps and night-time sleep.

 2. Elevate the Pillow

 Elevate the pillow or mattress.
-This will his sinuses to drain naturally and bring some relief.
+This will let his sinuses to drain naturally and bring some relief.
 Rolled towels and yoga mats work just as well.

 A cold-mist humidifier adds moisture to your kid’s room which helps them beat or prevent the cold.
 Be sure to clean the filters regularly since mould and mildew may build up if left unchecked.

 Make sure your kids drink plenty of water, fresh fruit and vegetable juices and herbal teas to flush out the germs from their system.
 Hydration is key to treating the common cold.

 Chicken soup is for the soul of those who have a common cold.
 Your grandma was right, it’s a wonderful home remedy.
 The soup is a very good decongestant while the broth hydrates.

 Take 1/4 tsp of salt, mix it in warm water and teach your child some gargling basics.
 Gargling relieves sore throats and lessens the pain.